 Digital tokens issued on the blockchain are part of digital assets that can be applied for a number of use cases including as a form of payment within blockchain networks, to give users access to various goods and services on the networks and to act as a way through which users can participate in the networks, and in the creating of unique incentive schemes to enable people to perform specific actions within an ecosystem (with some compensation).

-A good example of token incentive models is tokens that encourage people to use renewable energy: these can track and report data on energy expended using IOT devices and those using the energy can receive compensation in form of tokens through the blockchain network.
+A good example of token incentive models is tokens that encourage people to use renewable energy: these can track and report data on energy expended using IoT devices and those using the energy can receive compensation in form of tokens through the blockchain network involved.

 Token categorization basics

 Tokens are generally categorized as either utility or security tokens.
 Security tokens are investment contracts that represent ownership of a physical or digital asset -- it can be artwork, ETFs or real estate that have been verified on the blockchain.